Chart Color Schemes

 Southern Moreton Bay Islands is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Southern Moreton Bay Islands' dwellings, as per the latest Census, were 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other').
-This contrasts with Brisbane metro's 83.9% houses and 16.1% other dwellings.
-Home ownership in Southern Moreton Bay Islands stood at 52.7%, with mortgaged dwellings at 23.4% and rented ones at 23.9%.
+Southern Moreton Bay Islands' dwelling structures, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 83.9% houses and 16.1% other dwellings.
+Home ownership in Southern Moreton Bay Islands was at 52.7%, with mortgaged dwellings at 23.4% and rented ones at 23.9%.
 The median monthly mortgage repayment was $904, lower than Brisbane metro's average of $2,000.
-Median weekly rent in the area was $260, compared to Brisbane metro's $425.
-Nationally, Southern Moreton Bay Islands' mortgage repayments were significantly lower at $904 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Weekly rent in the area was recorded at $260, compared to Brisbane metro's $425.
+Nationally, Southern Moreton Bay Islands' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing